Middlecon/DBImport/docs/project.rst

   1. WebGui for administration of DBImport - **Alpha version available**
   2. Support for more JDBC sources such as Netezza, TeraData, ExaData
-  3. Support for more than MySQL as configuration database for DBImport